Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: Introduction

-Based on extensive theoretical and empirical analyses~\cite{imagereward,hps,abench,zhang2024survey,liu2024ntire}, we define three fundamental dimensions for evaluating text-to-video generation: \textbf{Visual Quality:} Refers to the perceptual quality of the video frames, including aspects such as detail fidelity, sharpness, and aesthetic appeal. \textbf{Dynamic Quality:} Captures the quality of temporal dynamics, assessing whether dynamic is smooth, coherent, and physically plausible. \textbf{Alignment with Text:} Measures the semantic alignment between the generated visual content and the input text prompt, which can also be interpreted as generation accuracy.
-These dimensions comprehensively reflect both the perceptual and semantic aspects of video quality and provide a structured basis for evaluation.
+In this work, we address these issues by building a high-quality, attribution-aware T2V evaluation dataset and a strong training pipeline for automated scoring.
+Based on extensive theoretical and empirical analyses~\cite{imagereward,hps,abench,zhang2024survey,liu2024ntire}, we define three fundamental dimensions for evaluating T2V generation: (1) \textbf{Visual Quality} measures frame-level perceptual quality (e.g., fidelity, sharpness, artifacts, and aesthetics); (2) \textbf{Dynamic Quality} evaluates temporal dynamics (e.g., smoothness, coherence, and physical plausibility); (3) \textbf{Alignment with Text} assesses semantic consistency between the video content and the input prompt (i.e., generation accuracy).
+Based on these dimensions, we construct our dataset as follows:

-From a human-centric perspective, video quality scoring is inherently intertwined with interpretability.
-According to the perception-decision integration framework, explanation and scoring are not independent, but rather components of a unified evaluation mechanism.
-Unlike conventional approaches that directly output numerical scores, large multimodal models (LMMs) are capable of understanding questions related to video quality and providing natural language justifications for their evaluations.
-This capability enables LMMs to offer more interpretable and transparent assessments.